 Are you inspired to plan a Spanish adventure?
 Check out our Spain Travel Planner to get started!

 Starting Point: Cape Finisterre

 Traveling south, there are a number of options to stop for the night.
-As we drove down the coast, we choose to take the coastal road and stop at the fishing village of Corcubión.
+As my husband and I drove down the coast on a Lower Rias road trip, we choose to take the coastal road and stop at the fishing village of Corcubión.
 Although there isn’t a lot of specific things to see in this quaint little area, it did make for a great stop to stay the night once we left Finisterre.

 From Corcubion, we made our way to Combarro, another small fishing village that is known for its Horreos, antique structures that were built to protect food and keep out little critters.
 This part of Spain is known for its seafood and although a lot of time has passed since we visited, I can still clearly remember the seafood paella I had here on an outdoor terrace overlooking the fishermen’s boats.
 Simply divine!